Hurricane Baker (1950): Warnings, preparations, and impact

 Rainfall from Hurricane Baker in the United States.

-On Antigua, the Pan American Airways station's power failed when winds reached 85 mph around midnight on August 22.
-Unofficial estimates placed winds between 95–120 mph at the location, although damages and casualties were unknown.
-Subsequent reports indicated light damage occurred on the island; later, information from the island indicated extensive damage.
-More than 100 homes were destroyed or damaged in the Willkie and Piggott areas, and large homes were destroyed in Prestown.
-Additionally, a manse was also demolished in Prestown.
+On Antigua, the PanAm station's power failed when winds reached 85 mph around midnight on August 23.
+Unofficial estimates placed winds between 95–120 mph at the location.
+A 2012 study found that sustained velocities on Antigua likely reached 100 mi/h.
+Baker dropped heavy rains over the island as well.
+While the first reports only noted light damage, later accounts indicated extensive damage.
+More than 100 homes were destroyed or damaged in the Willkie and Piggott areas.
+Winds razed large homes in Prestown, along with a manse.
 Electronic communications were dismantled, and thousands of homeless people sheltered in churches and schools.
 No deaths occurred on the island, but damages were expected to reach several thousand dollars.
-In Cuba, 37 people died, and the property losses reached several million dollars.
+The storm also unroofed sugar warehouses and felled trees.
+In all, it leveled at least 40 homes.
+In the capital St. John's several hundred dead cattle lay in the streets.
+A pair of fires ignited during the storm, incinerating the Globe Hotel and annex, the second-biggest lodge on the island.
+The blaze also engulfed a bakery and the Colonial Secretariat office.